Deep Learning for Time Series Anomaly Detection: A Survey: Datasets

 \section{Datasets}

-This section summarises datasets and benchmarks for time series anomaly detection which provides a rich resource for researcher in time series anomaly detection.
+This section summarises datasets and benchmarks for TSAD, which provides a rich resource for researchers in TSAD.
 Some of these datasets are single-purpose datasets for anomaly detection, and some are general-purpose time series datasets that we can use in anomaly detection model evaluation with some assumptions or customisation.
 We can characterise each dataset or benchmark based on multiple aspects and their natural features.
-Here we collect 48 well-known and/or highly-cited datasets examined by classic and state-of-the-art deep models for anomaly detection in time series.
+Here, we collect 48 well-known and/or highly-cited datasets examined by classic and state-of-the-art (SOTA) deep models for anomaly detection in time series.
 These datasets are characterised based on the below attributes: